-Why Don’t Neurologists Screen Their Patients for Gluten Intolerance?
+Why don’t Neurologists screen their Patients for Gluten Sensitivity?

 Gluten is certainly a busy little protein – it wrecks havoc in almost every known system in the human body.
-Unfortunately it ‘makes sense’ to think that if a food was bothering your body, you would likely feel a digestive complaint.
+Unfortunately, the logical assumption is if a food is bothering your body, you would likely feel a digestive complaint.
 Why do I say unfortunately?
-Simply because it’s completely false, particularly in the case of gluten intolerance and celiac disease.
+Simply because it’s completely false, particularly in the case of gluten sensitivity and celiac disease.

-Up to 45% of Patients Suffer Needlessly from Ataxia – the Cause is Known!
+Up to 45% of suffer needlessly from Ataxia when the cause is known!

-Why not?
-I guess they haven’t heard of the research that looked at 500 patients with progressive ataxia evaluated over a period of 13 years in the United Kingdom.
+Why isn’t the connection made between gluten and ataxia?
+I suppose they haven’t heard of the research that looked at 500 patients with progressive ataxia evaluated over a period of 13 years in the United Kingdom.
 Astonishingly, researchers found the following:

 • The prevalence of gluten-caused ataxia was 20% among all patients with ataxia